MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 >It is always recommended that users have at least two authentication methods registered.
 This ensures the user has a backup method available if something happens to their primary method, such as in cases of device loss or theft.
 For example, it is a good practice for users to have passkeys registered both on their phone and locally on their workstation in Windows Hello for Business.

 >[!NOTE]
 >This guidance is tailored for currently existing support for passkeys in Microsoft Entra ID, which includes device-bound passkeys in Microsoft Authenticator and device-bound passkeys on physical security keys.
 Microsoft Entra ID plans to add support for synced passkeys.
 For more information, see [Public preview: Expanding passkey support in Microsoft Entra ID](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/public-preview-expanding-passkey-support-in-microsoft-entra-id/ba-p/4062702).
-This guide will be updated to include synced passkey guidance once available.
-For example, many organizations may benefit from relying on sync for phase 3 in the preceding diagram rather than bootstrapping entirely new credentials.

 ### Onboarding step 1: Identity verification